 What were the results of attempts to annex Nagorno-Karabakh to the Armenian SSR in the 1970s and 1980s?

-In August 1987, the Armenian Academy of Science sent a petition signed by thousands of people to the Supreme Soviet of the USSR, asking it to correct a ‘historical mistake’ the Soviet Union had made in 1921, in the Kavbureau CC RCP(b) decree, and to annex Nagorno-Karabakh to the Armenian SSR.
-However, the Supreme Soviet of the Soviet Union rejected Armenia’s demand for Nagorno-Karabakh to be annexed to the Armenian SSR, and this increased tension and led to a mass protest and demonstrations in February 1988 in Yerevan and Khankendi, where hundreds of thousands of people had gathered.[6]
-On February 20, 1988, the Nagorno-Karabakh Regional Soviet decided to transfer the region to the sovereignty of Armenia, a decision that was rejected not only by the Azerbaijan SSR, but also by the Supreme Soviet of the Soviet Union and the Central Committee of the CPSU, which referred to Article 78 in the Soviet Union constitution.
+In August 1987, the Armenian Academy of Science sent a petition signed by thousands of people to the Supreme Soviet of the USSR.
+By the petition Armenian side was asking Moscow to correct a ‘historical mistake’ that the Soviet Union had made in 1921, in the Kavbureau CC RCP(b) decree, and to annex Nagorno-Karabakh to the Armenian SSR.
+However, the Supreme Soviet of the Soviet Union rejected Armenia’s demand for annexing Nagorno-Karabakh to the Armenian SSR.
+This action increased tension and led to mass protests and demonstrations in February 1988 in Yerevan and Khankendi, where hundreds of thousands of people had gathered.[6]
+On February 20, 1988, the Nagorno-Karabakh Regional Soviet decided to transfer the region to the sovereignty of Armenia.
+This decision was rejected by the Azerbaijan SSR, the Supreme Soviet of the Soviet Union, and the Central Committee of the CPSU while referring to Article 78 in the Soviet Union constitution.
 Article 78 clearly stated that territorial alterations were unacceptable without the agreement of the affected union republic.[7]
-According to the Soviet Union constitution, only 15 Soviet Union republics had the right to secede from the Soviet Union, and the autonomous republics or oblasts belonging to a union republic were not entitled to secede or unify with other(s) without the consent of the union republic to which they were subjected.[8]

-Despite this, the Armenians in Nagorno-Karabakh adopted a secessionist policy and began to create their political structures with direct support from the Armenian SSR.
-Meanwhile, during the winter of 1987-1988, Armenia systematically deported Azerbaijanis, who were living in Armenia.
-In January 1988, the first wave of Azerbaijani refugees from Armenia arrived in Baku.[9]
-The departure of Azerbaijanis from Armenia continued in February, and during these months two further waves of Azerbaijani refugees reached Baku.
-The increasing tensions over Nagorno-Karabakh also had a negative effect on the Azerbaijani people, who criticized the government for its failure to react to Armenia’s separatist claims.
-On February 24, two Azerbaijanis were killed and 19 were wounded in Askeran in clashes with Armenians and police.
-This incident was the crucial event that turned the issue into a major conflict.[10]
-With a view to reducing tension, the Soviet leadership changed the First Secretaries of the Communist Party in Azerbaijan and Armenia.
-However, this political step by Moscow did not put a stop to Armenia’s secessionist policy, and at a joint session on July 12, 1988 with the Supreme Soviet of the Armenian SSR, the Supreme Soviet of the Nagorno-Karabakh Autonomous Oblast unilaterally proclaimed its secession from the Azerbaijan SSR,[11] which duly increased tension between the two South Caucasus states and led to war after the collapse of the Soviet Union in 1991.
+To reduce increasing tension in the region, the Soviet leadership changed the First Secretaries of the Communist Party in Azerbaijan and Armenia.
+However, this political step by Moscow did not stop Armenia’s secessionist policy.
+At a joint session on July 12, 1988, with the Supreme Soviet of the Armenian SSR, the Supreme Soviet of the Nagorno-Karabakh Autonomous Oblast unilaterally proclaimed its secession from the Azerbaijan SSR,[11] which duly increased tension further between the two South Caucasus states and led to war after the collapse of the Soviet Union in 1991.

 [1] Qasımlı, Musa, Heydər Əliyev-İstiqlala gedən yol (1969-1987-ci illər) (Bakı, 2006), pp. 329-331.

-[4] Qasımlı, “Ermənilərin Azərbaycan torpaqlarına yerləşdirilməsi”, pp. 13-15.
+[4] Qasımlı, “Ermənilərin Azərbaycan torpaqlarına yerləşdirilməsi,” pp. 13-15.

-[5] Fraser, Niall M., Hipel, Keith W., Jaworsky, John and Zuljan, Ralph, “A Conflict Analysis of the Armenian-Azerbaijani Dispute”, The Journal of Conflict Resolution, Vol. 34, No. 4, 1990, pp. 657-658.
+[5] Fraser, Niall M., Hipel, Keith W., Jaworsky, John, and Zuljan, Ralph, “A Conflict Analysis of the Armenian-Azerbaijani Dispute,” The Journal of Conflict Resolution, Vol. 34, No. 4, 1990, pp. 657-658.

-[6] Özkan, Güner, “Nagorno-Karabakh Problems: Claims, Counterclaims and Impasse”, The Journal of Central Asian and Caucasian Studies, No.1, Vol. 1, 2006, p.
+[6] Özkan, Güner, “Nagorno-Karabakh Problems: Claims, Counterclaims and Impasse,” The Journal of Central Asian and Caucasian Studies, No.1, Vol. 1, 2006, p.
 126.

 [7] Krüger, Heiko, The Nagorno-Karabakh Conflict: A Legal Analysis (Heidelberg: Springer, 2010), p.
 18.